 - International students are allocated accommodation throughout the halls, rather than being clustered together.

 - All UCLan owned/leased accommodation is either on campus or on the edge of campus and close to the university.
 Privately owned, registered halls and houses are also on the edge of campus and not more than a mile from the university.

 - The International Students’ Association is a good way of meeting other international students and making new friends.
 The Association organises social events and trips to places of interest in the UK and in other European countries.

 - International students have access to the full range of Student Union societies, covering national, religious, sporting, social and cultural interests.

 - These include Chinese, Hellenic, Japanese, Malaysian, Islamic and Afro-Caribbean societies.

 - The university has a wide network of international partners, and over 3,000 international students are currently reading for a UCLan qualification in their own country.

-- The UCLan Cyprus campus opened in 2012 and further international campuses are planned.
+- The UCLan Cyprus campus opened in 2012.